sadmann7/shadcn-table/README.md

    - **Fetch Data**: In `./_components/tasks-table.tsx`, consume the `getTasksPromise` promise using the `React.use` hook.
 The promise is passed to trigger the `suspense` boundary.
    - **Memoize Table Columns**: In `./_components/tasks-table.tsx`, memoize columns defined in `./_components/tasks-table-columns.tsx` using `React.useMemo` hook to prevent unnecessary re-renders.
    - **Use Data Table Hook**: In `./_components/tasks-table.tsx`, call `./hooks/useTasksTable.tsx` hook to handle server-side pagination, sorting, and filtering.
-   - **Remove Demo Inputs**: Make sure to remove demo inputs from `./components/task-table.tsx`.
-These were used to show the advanced filter and floating bar features.
+   - **Remove Tasks Table Provider**: Make sure to remove the provider from `./components/tasks-table-provider.tsx`.
+The provider is used to showcase some additional features like floating bar and advanced filters.